 Introduction of the episode

 The third episode of padena brings the smell of orange blossoms in spring.
-Tells about the most alluring pieces of Persian poetry and music, and picture divine gardens that Shiraz is home to them.
+Tells about the most alluring pieces of Persian poetry and music, and pictures of divine gardens that Shiraz is home to them.
 In this episode, we will tell how the Persian literature and poetry intertwined with Shiraz, also about the sweet lyric poems of Shiraz named Vassunak.
 And we’re going through an augmented image from the best of ancient Persian architecture.
 Then travel in time to the most international radical art festival once was held in Shiraz.
 Traverse to discover the 2500-year-old capital of the ancient Persian Empire with Chris.
 Then return to Shiraz to wander with Anthony before meeting with the coolest and untroubled Iranians as Shirazis are.

-Persian Food Tours sponsored episode of Padena in honour of Shiraz.
+Persian Food Tours sponsored this episode of Padena in honour of Shiraz.
 Persian Food Tours offers food adventures in Iran.
 From exploring the culinary scene of cities to cooking classes and sharing the secrets of the Persian kitchen.
 Check out their tasty tours at Persianfoodtours.com.

 Vassunak, the folkloric melody of Shiraz